JohnRomanelis/SPVD/README.md

 ```
 cp ./build/lib.linux-x86_64-cpython-310/emd_cuda.cpython-310-x86_64-linux-gnu.so .
 ```
+If an error is raised in this last command, list all directories inside build and replace the name of the derictory with the one in your pc named *lib.linux-x86_64-cpython-\**

 # Experiments
 You can replicate all the experiments from our paper using the notebooks provided in the `experiments` folder.
 Below is a catalog of the experiments featured in our paper, along with brief descriptions.